airr-community/airr-standards/docs/api/adc_api.rst

 The ``facets`` parameter aggregate count information for the specified field.
 Only a single field can be specified.
 It provides all values that exist for the field, and the number of records (repertoires or rearrangement) that have this value.
+The query response can choose to represent field values that have no counts either as a field value with a 0 count or to not return the field value in the aggregation.
 The typical use of this parameter is for displaying aggregate information in a graphical user interface.
 The ``facets`` parameter can be used in conjunction with the ``filters`` parameter to get aggregate information for a set of